Joykinuthia/Articles-Code-Challenge/README.md

   pytest
   ```

+## Bonus Features
+- **Most Prolific Author**: Find the author who has written the most articles.
+- **Count Articles in Magazine**: Count the number of articles in each magazine.

 ## License
 This project is licensed under the terms of the LICENSE file.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.
+Joyrose Kinuthia